attahchisom6/alx-system_engineering-devops/0x19-postmortem/README.md

 On 14th may 2023 (12pm GMT +1) we experienced a server break down, in one of our master servers that runs on nginx.
 Our customers acessing this server experienced a _**502 Bad Gateway error**_.
 The root cause being pushing an application configured by a web framework to run on apache2.
 The result being that all services made to be handled by this application was rendered ineffective.

 ## IMPACT
 	The result of the above error was a 100% impact on our clients and their Buisnesses, as important information submitted by these clients on server was not being delivered when requested.

 ## DETECTION AND DURATION OF THE ISSUE
 This afore mentioned issue lasted for a period of 48 minutes (12:00 pm - 12: 48pm) GMT +1.
 The issue was first noticed at 12:10 pm on the recipient of alerts from the datadog community monitoring agent, followed by clients mail regarding the issue whereupon proper measuress were implemented to handle the issue

+# MEASURES TAKEN TO ARREST THE ISSUE
+1. Upon detection of the ussue, we removed the defect application causing the issue.
+Then a roll back was made to restore the server to its previous setting at 12: 30 pm Gmt.

+2. A test was run, and it was confirmef that every thing was back to Normal.

+3. The